 As you disembark the ferry pier, you’ll want to start making your way around Koh Kret in a counterclockwise direction, starting with the riverside weekend market.

-Veer off from the market down some of the small alleyways to find the homemade pottery business —usually just an eldery person sitting at a pottery wheel honing their craft.
+Veer off from the market down some of the small alleyways to find the homemade pottery business —usually just an elderly person sitting at a pottery wheel honing their craft.

 After the market, follow the footpath to take you around the rest of the island.
-The entire route is just 5 km and you can walk it or rent bicycles for around 100 Baht ($4 USD).
-On the route you’ll find small coffee shops, convenience stores and Buddhist temples.
+The entire route is just 5 km (just over 3 miles) and you can walk or rent bicycles for around THB 100 ($4 USD).
+Along the route you’ll find small coffee shops, convenience stores, and Buddhist temples.
 You’ll pass by community farms and traditional stilt houses built by the riverside.

 Once you’ve made your way around the island, be sure to drop by Chit Beer for a cold one before making your way back to Bangkok.